TauferLab/QCN-Explorer/README.md

-QCN Web Simulator
+QCN Explorer
 -----------------

-Welcome to the QCN Web Simulator, a graphical modular simulator of the QCN network.
+Welcome to the QCN Explorer, a graphical modular simulator of the QCN network.

 Installation